-When someone has an accident on another’s property, premises liability is the set of laws that address this type of accident.
-Bar fights and assaults fall under these laws, since an owner is required to ensure the safety of everyone who visits through a duty of care.
-This duty requires that the owner, or other party that otherwise controls a property do the following:
+When someone has an injury on another’s property, premises liability is the set of laws that address this type of accident.
+Bar fights fall under these laws since an owner is required to ensure the safety of everyone who visits through a duty of care.
+This duty requires to do the following:

-While the owner is the most likely to be liable, other responsible parties can include managers, landlords, employees, and others involved in the bar’s daily operations.
+While the owner is the most likely liable, other responsible parties can be pursued in the legal claim.
+Other areas of practice premises liability covers are:

-Altercations can quickly become dangerous, leading to serious injuries including:
+Altercations can quickly become dangerous, leading to severe injuries, including:

 A “bouncer” is an individual generally hired for their size and ability to intercept fights and attacks in an establishment, de-escalate situations and politely remove the offensive parties.
 Bouncers are generally not security guards.
 They do not have “special rights” to assault anyone but do have the right to use self-defense.
 Unfortunately, some bouncers react with an equal amount of violence and cause injuries to patrons in the process.
 In some cases, those injuries can be life-threatening.

-A bar owner who hires bouncers or security guards should first make sure that they are properly vetted with a background check.
-The manager or owner of a bar or club who sees a bouncer becoming aggressive with patrons or fails to terminate one who attacks a patron can be held liable if someone is injured.
-It is always the owner’s responsibility to ensure that the individuals they hired are prepared for the job, and they do not exhibit aggressive or violent behavior against anyone.
+A bar owner who hires bouncers or security guards should ensure they are appropriately vetted with a background check.
+The manager or owner of a bar or club who sees a bouncer becoming aggressive with patrons or failing to terminate one who attacks a patron can be held liable if someone is injured.
+It is always the owner’s responsibility to ensure that the individuals they hire are prepared for the job.

 When a bouncer intentionally inflicts injuries on patrons in the scope of his or her job, the bar can be found liable for a patron’s injuries.

-Premises liability laws in California ensure that victims of a fight or attack in a bar or pub have the right to economic damages to help them recover from the financial losses.
+Premises liability and personal injury laws in California ensure that victims of a fight or attack in a bar or pub have the right to economic damages.
+Economic damages help the injured recover from the financial losses.
 These damages may include:

 California law also allows injured parties to recover noneconomic damages such as: